 On Friday, October 26th, she will be 38 weeks, and I am planning to go to Chicago to be on baby watch.
 It has been our plan for some time, and our birth mom has been on board with this, that I will drive up on Friday and be on baby watch, and Dennis will join us either the night before an induction, or when she goes into labor.
 That way he gets a few more days of work in before being on unpaid paternity leave for a couple of weeks, but I can still be there when she goes into labor.
 She has said a number of times that she wants me with her in the delivery room, and nothing would make me happier.

 The last two weeks, every time I mention these plans, she goes dark.
 We have heard very little from her the last couple of weeks, and Dennis and I are in a state of constant worry.
 I have tried to paint a picture for you of how that actually feels, but I fall short.
 We have felt tremendous anxiety.
 So much that I have retreated into my “holding pattern”.
 I try to stay busy, but I avoid things that could possibly make me confront the feelings I am having.
 I ache for my dear expectant mom, whom I love so much.
-I ache to hold my baby.
+I ache to hold this baby.
 I ache for my husband who has emotions that are hard to express.
 I am raw, on edge, and trying to stay hopeful.

 If you wonder where I’ve gone, or why I don’t respond to texts, or why I have not posted on social media, or why I leave church early… This is why.
 I am holding my breath.
 I am hoping for some certainty in my life.
 I am feeling scared, tired, worn.
+And my expectant mom is feeling the same.

 Adoption is hard.